Strawhorse/Strawhorse/README.md

-Hi there, I'm John Bracken
+Hi there, I'm John Bracken.

-Programmer currently finishing HDip in Applied Software Development with CCT Dublin.
+I just graduated with a Higher Diploma in Applied Software Development with CCT Dublin.

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.
 Looking for developer opportunities.